Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Preparing applications manifest

 When you upload a model, ML Lambda packs it to a Docker image, freezes it, marks it with a version and stores in the Models section.
 But in order to inference on that model you have to deploy it via end-point applications.
-To create that application, you have to provied `application.yaml`.
+To create that application you have to provide `application.yaml`.

 ```yaml
 version: v2-alpha